-What is the timeline for making choices?
-4

-What qualification types are offered?
-4

-How will the new GCSE courses be graded?
-5

-What does the curriculum look like in Years 10 and 11?
-6

-Which subjects are compulsory and which are options?
-7

-Are there any combinations of subject that shouldn't be picked together?

-How should I decide on my options choices?
-8

-What if I change my mind?
-8

-Will my choices effect what I could study in the Sixth Form?
-8

-Will all of my option choices be available to me?
-8
+What is the timeline for making choices? .4 What qualifications are offered? .4 How will the courses be graded? .5 What does the curriculum look like in Years 10 and 11? .5 Which subjects are compulsory and which are options? .6 How will you decide which choices to make? .6 Are there any combinations of subject that you shouldn't or can't pick? .7 What if you change your mind? .7 Will your choices effect what you could study in the Sixth Form? .7 Will all of your option choices be available to you? .7

 Section 3- Subject descriptions

-Art and Design: Fine Art (option)
+Art and Design: Fine Art (option) 8

-Art and Design: Textiles (option)
+Art and Design: Textiles (option) 9

-Business Studies (option)
+Business Studies (option) 10

+Computer Science (option) 11

-Drama (option)
+Drama (option) 12

-Design Technology: Resistant Materials (option)
+Design Technology: Resistant Materials (option) 13

-English Language and Literature (core)
+English Language and Literature (core) 14 and 15

-Hospitality and Catering (option)
+Food Preparation and Nutrition (option) 16

-French (option)
+French (option) 17

-Geography (option)
+Geography (option) 18

-Health and Social Care (option)
+Health and Social Care (option) 19

-History (option)
+History (option) 20

-Mathematics (core)
+Mathematics (core) 21

-Media Studies (option)
+Media Studies (option) 22

 Music (option) 23

 Photography (option) 24

 GCSE PE (option) 25

 Religious Studies (option) 26

 Science- Double Award (core) 27

 Science- Separate Science (option) 27

 Sociology (option) 28

 Spanish (option) 29

-Unit Award Scheme (Invite only) 30
+Unit Award Scheme

-Wider Skills and PSHE (core) 31
+Wider Skills and PSHE (core)